safer-streets/safer-streets-apps/README.md

 Build a safer-streets-core wheel and copy it to this folder (use `uv build`).

+This currently relies on temporary manual workarounds:

+- Build a wheel for safer-streets-core and copy it to here
+- Make copies of a subset of the input datasets and place them in `./data-local`

 ### Build

 NB this includes the `data-local` folder (West Yorkshire only) and the Dockerfile hard-codes this location